ff2400t/redditdeno/README.md

-### Simple Reddit API client
+### Simple Reddit API client for Deno

-This is a based on https://github.com/feross/reddit.
+This is a based on this [reddit client](https://github.com/feross/reddit) for nodejs.
 This is mostly just porting the library to using Fetch api.
 In addition this provides a few Utilities for making posts with an images.

+This should also work seemlessly in other JS runtimes with Fetch support though i haven't tested this myself.

 - Lightweight – no unecessary dependencies, easy-to-audit source code
 - Modern API – uses async/await and promises